What is the RSA IoT Security Monitor?

 Can I have more than one gateway associated with my account?

-Yes, Iris is designed to support multiple gateway hosts.
-There is no limit to the number of gateways you may deploy the Iris container on.
+Yes, the RSA IoT Security Monitor is designed to support multiple gateway hosts.
+There is no limit to the number of gateways you may deploy the agent on.

 How do I get started?